mvanthoor/rustic-book/src/front_matter/prereq.md

 Pascal, this book and the subject of chess programming will be easier for you.
 If you are coming from the web-development world, used to Javascript, Python or PHP, it will (probably) be harder, but certainly not impossible.
-(You can actually write chess engines in Javascript and Python, but those languages wouldn't be my personal choice.)
+(You can write chess engines in Javascript and Python, but those languages wouldn't be my personal choice.)
 If you just learned to write "Hello World", this probably will not be the project for you... yet.
 Of course, you're invited to come back later.

 ## Mind your language